Young people and housing

 Owning a home

-You can be a home owner in your own right at any age.
+You can own your own home at any age.

-When you are under 16 you would probably have to instruct someone over 16 to enter into the legal transactions to purchase on your behalf unless you could prove that it was reasonable for you to do it yourself.
+If you're under 16, you would probably have to instruct someone over 16 to buy a home on your behalf - unless you could prove that it was reasonable for you to do it yourself.

-You can buy and sell property from the age of 16 without parental consent however special provisions apply to any transactions made between the ages of 16 and 18.
-You can apply to court to set aside any transactions made during these two years.
-You have the right to make such an application until you are 21.
-In order to have the transaction set aside you would have to prove to the court that, in retrospect, your decision to enter into the transaction had been unwise.
-This is a complicated area of law so if you want to make an application to have your transaction set aside you should consult a solicitor.
+You can buy and sell property from the age of 16 without parental consent.
+But special rules apply to transactions made by people between the ages of 16 and 18.
+You can apply to court to 'set aside' or cancel any transactions made during these 2 years.
+You have the right to make an application until you're 21.

 Homelessness

-These rules also apply if you are a young asylum seeker.
-If you don't understand English, the local authority must provide you with help and information in your own language.
-If you are given accommodation in a children's home your religious needs must be taken account of, for example, if you are a Muslim you should be offered Halal food.
+These rules also apply if you're an asylum seeker.
+If you don't understand English, the local council must provide you with help and information in your own language.
+If you're given accommodation in a children's home, your religious needs must be taken account of - for example, if you're Muslim, you should be offered Halal food.

-For more information on homelessness, see If you're homeless or at risk of homelessness.
+Read more about if you're homeless or at risk of homelessness.

 Discrimination

-It's illegal for someone who is providing you with accommodation or other housing services, for example housing advice, to discriminate against you because of your disability, gender reassignment, pregnancy and maternity rights, race, sex, sexuality or religion.
+It's illegal for someone who is providing you with accommodation or other housing services to discriminate against you because of your disability, gender reassignment, pregnancy and maternity rights, race, sex, sexuality or religion.

 Foyers